solidsmokesoftware/solconomy/README.md

 # solconomy
-A very incomplete game writtwen in Python with Pyglet
+A very incomplete game writtwen in Python with Pyglet and Glooey